nomisreual/git_alert/README.md

 In case you want to submit a pull request, please:

-- make sure to run the tests before
+- make sure to run the tests before submission
 - use black for code formatting

 The project uses pre-commit hooks to ensure code quality, so feel free to use them as well.